Business processes need more than smart contracts.

 }

-Want the full spec and typed‑data definitions?
+Want the full contract interfaces, OSTC schema, typed-data definitions and RPC details?
 Jump into Docs.

 What you can build